ranvis/identicon/README.md

 composer.phar require ranvis/identicon:1.0.*
 `

-1.1 or later may have incompatibility with 1.0.
+1.1 or later may have visual incompatibility with 1.0.

 ## Upgrading